betterscientificsoftware/bssw.io/Articles/Blog/2026-01-ai4hpc-sw-dev.md

 ## Introduction

 The release of [ChatGPT](https://chatgpt.com/) in late 2022 was a revolutionary step for human-computer interactions.
 Since then, the AI landscape has evolved rapidly, opening new avenues for enhancing software development processes via state-of-the-art large language models (LLMs) and agentic AI.
-Recognizing this potential, the authors organized one of the first workshops tackling the intersection of AI and scientific software development, AI4Dev [(SC'23 Laguna et al.)](https://ai4dev-workshop.github.io/2023/).
+Recognizing this potential, one of the authors organized one of the first workshops tackling the intersection of AI and scientific software development, AI4Dev [(SC'23 Laguna et al.)](https://ai4dev-workshop.github.io/2023/).
 This vision has paid off, as AI is now at the forefront of HPC research and development, shifting paradigms in how scientific software is created, optimized, and maintained.
 Following this initial success, we have continued creating venues in top HPC conferences where researchers and practitioners can share their latest advances in software development aided by AI.
 This article summarizes the key insights and advances related to better scientific software in the recent workshops hosted at ISC'25 and ICPP'25.